HenrikSamuelsson/c-how-to-program-8th-global/content/solutions/chapter-02/solution-02-03/solution_02_03.md

 # Solution 2.3

-Solution for exercise where single C statements shall be written that will accomplish a given task.
+Solution for exercise where single C statements shall be constructed that will accomplish a given task.

 ## a)